sensiolabs/GotenbergBundle/README.md

 ## What is it ?

-This bundle allows you to generate, stream and save PDF locally from URL, HTML and Markdown.
+This bundle allows you to generate, stream and save PDF locally from URL, HTML, Markdown or any Office file.
+Different options are available depending on the source.

-It can convert any office file into PDF.
-It also helps you to generate, stream and save screenshot locally from URL, HTML and Markdown.
+It also helps you to generate, stream and save images locally from URL, HTML and Markdown using a screenshot.

 ## How to install